gingerchew/ginger.wtf-2024/src/posts/how-to-use-omit-utility-type.md

 ### Building on top of Omit

-The second feature of `Omit` is that you can just append an object with properties to build onto it.
+We can add the omitted interface by appending an object with our extra property.

 ```ts
 interface Validity extends Omit<ValidityState, 'valid'>{